2024–25 Duquesne Dukes women's basketball team

-The 2024–25 Duquesne Dukes women's basketball team represents Duquesne University during the 2024–25 NCAA Division I women's basketball season.
-The Dukes, led by 12th-year head coach Dan Burt, play their home games at the UPMC Cooper Fieldhouse in Pittsburgh, Pennsylvania, as members of the Atlantic 10 Conference.
+The 2024–25 Duquesne Dukes women's basketball team represented Duquesne University during the 2024–25 NCAA Division I women's basketball season.
+The Dukes, led by 12th-year head coach Dan Burt, played their home games at the UPMC Cooper Fieldhouse in Pittsburgh, Pennsylvania, as members of the Atlantic 10 Conference.

 Previous season

 The Dukes finished the 2023–24 season 21–13, 13–5 in A–10 play to finish in fifth place.
 They defeated UMass, and George Mason, before falling to top-seeded and eventual tournament champions Richmond in the semifinals of the A–10 tournament.
 They received an at-large bid to the WNIT, where they would defeat Monmouth in the second round, before falling to Purdue in the Super 16.